 Administrative changes concerning the manufacturer's organisation (e.g. changes of the manufacturer's name, address or legal form, including a merger or acquisition involving the manufacturer) should generally not be considered as changes in the design or intended purpose12.
 They are therefore possible without impact on the transitional period.
-Not covered are situations where the manufacturer indicated on the MDD/AIMDD certificate or MDD declaration of conformity transfers device(s) covered by those MDD/AIMDD certificate(s)/MDD declaration(s) of conformity to another manufacturer who intends to place those device(s) on the market under the MDR, unless the manufacturer indicated on the MDD/AIMDD certificate and the manufacturer seeking MDR certification are part of the same larger organisation.
+Not covered are situations where the manufacturer certified under the MDD/AIMDD transfers device(s) covered by those MDD/AIMDD certificate(s) to another manufacturer who intends to place those device(s) on the market under the MDR, unless the manufacturer indicated on the MDD/AIMDD certificate and the manufacturer seeking MDR certification are part of the same larger organisation.